-To develop an environmental monitoring program including stormwater and groundwater sources, and to actively engage with other agencies and community groups to allow for the collection, storage and analysis and sharing of environmental data that monitors the impacts of on-site wastewater systems.
+To develop an environmental monitoring program including stormwater and groundwater sources, and to actively engage with other agencies and community groups to allow for the collection, storage, analysis and sharing of environmental data that monitors the impacts of on-site wastewater systems.

 Number Strategy Actions When EM1 Develop an environmental monitoring program in cohabitation with other agencies.
 Identify and collate relevant existing environmental data for the South Gippsland Shire to quantify wastewater impacts on waterways, groundwater, public health and water catchments.
-2022 / 2023 Design and implement an environmental monitoring strategy in collaboration with EPA, South Gippsland Water and Gippsland Water including industrial areas, high-risk locations and groundwater, for environmental and health contaminants (e.g. nutrients and pathogens).
+Design and implement an environmental monitoring strategy in collaboration with EPA, SGW and GW including industrial areas, high-risk locations and groundwater, for environmental and health contaminants (e.g. nutrients and pathogens).
 Identify source locations for environmental monitoring and produce a publicly available map which shows these locations.
-EM2 Implement an environmental monitoring program. • Implement a comprehensive environmental monitoring program including the collection of water samples from selected locations, and arranging their analysis at a NATA-approved laboratory.
-2021 to 2022 Prepare an annual report outlining the results of the environmental monitoring program and any improvements that have been made.
-EM3 Secure funding for ongoing environmental monitoring program.
-Seek and source an ongoing funding stream fr environmental monitoring sampling and analysis.
+2022 / 2023 EM2 Implement an environmental monitoring program.
+Implement a comprehensive environmental monitoring program including the collection of water samples from selected locations, and arranging their analysis at a NATA-approved laboratory.
+Prepare an annual report outlining the results of the environmental monitoring program and any improvements that have been made.
+2021 - 2022 ЕМЗ Secure funding for ongoing environmental monitoring program.
+Seek and source an ongoing funding stream for environmental monitoring sampling and analysis.
 Ongoing 2025 / 2026